-Adding the above theoretical errors in the quadrature, we obtain the total uncertainty (contributions omitted in \bhlumi) due to the $Z$ exchanges and $\gamma_s$ exchange for the FCC-ee luminometer near the $Z$ peak at the level of $0.090\%$, quoted as present state of the art in Table~\ref{tab:lep2fcc}.
+Combining all these theoretical errors in the quadrature, the total uncertainty (contributions omitted in \bhlumi) due to the Z exchanges and $\gamma_s$ exchange for the FCC-ee luminometer near the Z peak is estimated at the level of $0.090\%$ and quoted as the current state of the art (for the FCC-ee luminometer) in Table~\ref{tab:lep2fcc}.

-The above uncertainty is completely dominated by the uncertainty of the $\gamma_t \otimes Z_s$ contribution which comes from a rather conservative estimate in ref.~\cite{Jadach:1995hv} based on comparisons of \bhlumi\ with the MC generator {\tt BABAMC}\cite{Berends:1987jm} and the semi-analytical program {\tt ALIBABA} \cite{Beenakker:1990mb,Beenakker:1990es}, the latter including higher-order leading-log QED effects.
-Later on, the new MC event generator {\tt BHWIDE} \cite{Jadach:1995nk} was developed for the wide-angle Bhabha scattering including all Born-level contributions for Bhabha process and ${\cal O}(\alpha)$ YFS exponentiated EW radiative corrections.
-The comparison of \bhlumi\ with {\tt BHWIDE} for FCC-ee luminometer would help to reduce all the above the theoretical errors.
-In principle, the Born-level but also ${\cal O}(\alpha)$ QED matrix elements of {\tt BHWIDE} could be implemented in \bhlumi.
-This would reduce the theoretical error for the above group of contributions below $0.01\%$, as indicated in Table~\ref{tab:lep2fcc}.
+It is worth emphasizing that this uncertainty is completely dominated by the uncertainty of the $\gamma_t \otimes Z_s$ contribution, which comes from a rather conservative estimate in Ref.~\cite{Jadach:1995hv} based on comparisons of \bhlumi\ with the MC generator {\tt BABAMC}\cite{Berends:1987jm} and the semi-analytical program {\tt ALIBABA} \cite{Beenakker:1990mb,Beenakker:1990es}, the latter including higher-order leading-log QED effects.
+Later on, the new MC event generator {\tt BHWIDE} \cite{Jadach:1995nk} was developed for wide-angle Bhabha scattering, including all Born level contributions for the Bhabha process and ${\cal O}(\alpha)$ YFS exponentiated EW radiative corrections.
+A comparison of \bhlumi\ with {\tt BHWIDE} for the FCC-ee luminometer would help to reduce all these theoretical errors.
+In principle, not only the Born level but also the ${\cal O}(\alpha)$ QED matrix elements of {\tt BHWIDE}, could be implemented in the EEX-style matrix elements of \bhlumi.
+This would reduce the theoretical error for this group of contributions below $0.01\%$, as indicated in Table~\ref{tab:lep2fcc}.
+However, the most efficient and elegant way to reduce the uncertainty of these contributions practically to zero would be to include these Z exchanges and $s$-channel photon exchange into the CEEX matrix element at \order{\alpha^1} in \bhlumi.
+Concerning EW corrections, it would most probably be sufficient to add them in the form of effective couplings in the Born amplitudes.
+Conversely, such a CEEX matrix element with the Z exchanges in \bhlumi\ would serve as a starting point for a better wide-angle Bhabha MC generator, much as \bhlumi~version 4.04 served as a starting point for {\tt BHWIDE} \cite{Jadach:1995nk}.

-In ref. \cite{Battaglia:2001dg} it was shown that for $\sqrt{s} \gg M_Z$ all the above contributions are below $0.01\%$ -- they then can be neglected in the FCC-ee luminometry at energies above the $Z$ peak.

-The best method to reduce the uncertainty of the above contributions practically to zero would be to include these $Z$ exchanges and $s$-channel photon exchange into the CEEX matrix element at \order{\alpha^1} in \bhlumi.
-Most likely, it would be enough to add the EW corrections to the LABH process in the form of effective couplings in the Born amplitudes.
-On the other hand, such a CEEX matrix element with the $Z$ exchanges in \bhlumi\ would serve as a starting point for a better wide-angle Bhabha MC generator, much as \bhlumi~v.
-4.04 served as a starting point for {\tt BHWIDE} \cite{Jadach:1995nk}.